-There are many causes of breathing problems.
-Some people have difficulty breathing when they get a cold.
-Others have trouble breathing because of occasional bouts of acute sinusitis.
-Sinusitis can make it difficult to breathe through your nose for a week or two until the inflammation subsides and the congested sinuses begin to drain.
+Some people have trouble breathing when they get a cold.
+For others, it’s caused by infections like sinusitis.
+Sinusitis can make it hard to breathe through your nose for a week or two, until the inflammation eases and your congested sinuses begin to drain.

-Many breathing problems are chronic or long-term.
-These common breathing problems include chronic sinusitis, allergies, and asthma.
-These problems can cause a host of symptoms such as nasal congestion, runny nose, itchy or watery eyes, chest congestion, cough, wheezing, labored breathing, and shallow breathing.
+Many breathing problems are long-term (chronic).
+These include chronic sinusitis, allergies, and asthma.
+They can cause symptoms such as nasal congestion, a runny nose, itchy or watery eyes, chest congestion, coughing, wheezing, trouble breathing, and shallow breathing.

-The nasal passage is a pathway for viruses and allergens to enter your lungs.
-So the nose and sinuses are often associated with many lung disorders.
-A sinus or nasal passage inflammation may trigger reflexes and cause asthma attacks.
-And the No. 1 trigger for asthma is allergies.
+Your nasal passage is a pathway for viruses and allergens to enter your lungs.
+So your nose and sinuses are often linked with many lung disorders.
+Sinus or nasal passage inflammation may trigger asthma attacks.
+And one of the most common triggers for asthma is allergies.

-More than 50 million Americans have hay fever or other allergies.
-And 17 million Americans have asthma.
-Oftentimes, asthma and allergies occur together.
-When they do, they can make life miserable if left untreated.
+More than 50 million Americans have allergies.
+And almost 26 million American adults have asthma.
+The two often happen together.
+Without treatment, they can make life miserable.

 Which Tests Are Used to Diagnose Breathing Problems?